Can’t Clear Protection History in Windows 11/10 Defender

 Step 1: Enabling show hidden files and folders in File Explorer

-1. Open File Explorer: You can do this by pressing the Windows key + E or by clicking the File Explorer icon on your taskbar.
+1. Open File Explorer by pressing the Windows key + E or clicking the File Explorer icon on your taskbar.

-2. Navigate to the “View” Tab: Click on the “View” tab at the top of the File Explorer window.
-This tab is located next to the “File” tab.
+2. Click on the “View” tab at the top of the File Explorer window, right next to the “File” tab.

 Step 2: Deleting Protection History files from the “Service” directory